tkurtbond/tkurtbond.github.io/posts/2020/02/07/slings-in-rpgs-often-nerfed/index.rst

-In `Big Eyes Small Mouth (BESM)`__ 2nd Edition Revised, slings are not listed, but a long bow does 5 damage, a longsword does 10 damage, and a dagger does 5 damage. in BESM 3rd Edition, an average person has an Attack Combat Value (ACV) of 4 and a Damage Multiplier of 5.
+In `Big Eyes Small Mouth (BESM)`__ 2nd Edition Revised, slings are not listed, but a long bow does 5 damage, a longsword does 10 damage, and a dagger does 5 damage.
+In BESM 3rd Edition, an average person has an Attack Combat Value (ACV) of 4 and a Damage Multiplier of 5.
 Each weapon has a Level, which is multiplied by the Damage Multiplier and added to the ACV for the final damage.
 Slings are Level 1 (1 × 5 + 4 = 9), as are daggers.
 Longbows are Level 3 (3 × 5 + 1 = 16), as are longswords.
 Definitely nerfed.
+(It is the same in `BESM 4E`.)

 __ https://en.wikipedia.org/wiki/Big_Eyes,_Small_Mouth